Search

 (2) Switch to the Keeper app and login as normal.
 Open the corresponding record and tap Edit > Add Two-Factor Code.

 (3) Select Enter Setup Key and paste the key into the field provided and tap OK.
-You will see the code has been added to the record.

-Set Up Two-Factor code with a Setup Key
+Set Up Two-Factor Code with a Setup Key

 Copy Two-Factor Code